 - Sunset unused or irrelevant topics.

-Don’t forget to create a social topic for employees to chat about non-work topics.
-This can prevent them from clogging up work related topics while still encouraging everyone to connect on a personal level.
-Alternatively, use the Hubgets Team Topic, the company-wide topic in Hubgets where team members engage in social interactions and have fun together.
+Don’t forget to create a social topic for the entire team, including hybrid employees, to chat about non-work topics.
+This can prevent them from clogging up work-related topics while still encouraging everyone to connect on a personal level.
+For those in a hybrid job, maintaining these connections is especially important as they navigate both in-person and remote interactions.

 Listen to your team members